11 Tips for Hiking Camelback Mountain in Scottsdale

 The Echo Canyon Parking lot trail is easy to find, and we had no issues when arriving here.
 We did this hike during the middle of the week, and that helped with the crowds.

-If you decide to take the Cholla trail, you’ll have to find parking on the street.
-In this instance, it’s important you arrive early.
+If you take the Cholla trail, you’ll have to find parking on the street.
+In this instance, you must arrive early.

 Camelback Mountain Hike Hours

-The Echo Canyon Recreation Area is open from 5 am to 8 pm.
-Please don’t stay longer than this for your safety.
+The Echo Canyon Recreation Area is open from 5 a.m. to 8 p.m.
+For your safety, please don’t stay longer than this.

 Other Hikes You’ll Like Near Phoenix: